Loving with the Brain in Mind: A Relational-Neurobiological Approach to Couple Therapy

 - The basics of neurobiology as it affects emotional functioning in human intimate relationships

 - To identify couples’ problematic dances of reactivity, and ways to intervene to facilitate change and help the couple maintain change in their relationship

 - How to utilize neuroplasticity, the ability of the adult brain to change, to empower couples in their change process

 - How to help partners become more relationally empowered, increasing empathy, connection, and generosity in the relationship

-Mona Fishbane, PhD, is the Director of Couple Therapy Training at the Chicago Center for Family Health, is a clinical psychologist in private practice.
-She is an AAMFT Approved Supervisor, a member of the Advisory Board for the journal Family Process, and has served on the AFTA Board.
+Mona Fishbane, Ph.D, is the past Director of Couple Therapy Training at the Chicago Center for Family Health, is an AAMFT Approved Supervisor, a member of the Advisory Board for the journal Family Process, and has served on the AFTA Board.
 Mona lectures nationally and internationally, and has published numerous articles on couple therapy and neurobiology as well as on intergenerational relationships.
-Among the honors and awards she has received is a grant from the Templeton Foundation and, most recently, the 2017 Family Psychologist of the Year Award from The American Psychological Association (Couple & Family Therapy Division).
+Among the honors and awards she has received is a grant from the Templeton Foundation and, most recently, the 2017 Family Psychologist of the Year Award from The American Psychological Association (Society for Couple & Family Therapy).
 Mona’s book, Loving with the Brain in Mind: Neurobiology & Couple Therapy (2013), is part of the Norton Series on Interpersonal Neurobiology.

 Date: Friday, October 20, 2017

 CE Contact Hours: 5

 To register by mail or fax click here